-Reality: A newly married couple is having trouble furnishing their first apartment with limited funds.
+It’s a familiar story.
+A newly married couple is having trouble furnishing their first apartment with limited funds.
+Not so familiar: winning a design makeover arranged by The New York Times.

 The couple amassed their starter furniture by asking for castoffs from family members.
-One can always hope to be handed down some antiques, which will add enough depth that it won’t matter if the rest of your collection is by IKEA.
+One can always hope to be handed down some antiques, which will add enough depth in case the rest of your collection is by Target (like ours is).

 If there are no heirlooms in your future, you can still find affordable worn-in furniture at consignment shops, flea markets, or thrift shops like Goodwill.

 West Elm (Pottery Barn’s hipper brother) is relatively cheap, but Craigslist is cheaper.
-The couple found a desk that the designer had suggested for almost $200 less than it would have been at retail.
-Don’t forget to sell your stuff there too.
-You’ll be amazed at what people are willing to buy.
+The couple found a West Elm desk that the designer had suggested for almost $200 less than it would have been at retail.

-The couple’s designer was psyched to find a pair of Lucite lamps for $165 — whose value she estimated in the thousands – by searching eBay for “midcentury table lamps.”
-(Photo: a pair of 1970s-era suede and lucite lamps found recently on eBay.)
+The couple’s designer was psyched to find a pair of Lucite lamps for $165 on eBay — whose value she estimated in the thousands.

-The designer figured that a custom slipcover for the TV table would cost less than buying a new one.
-Their made-to-order cover, which cost $275 and needed flaps for accessing the DVD player and cable box, is still more expensive than IKEA.
-Consider painting as another inexpensive way to update furniture.
+The designer figured that a custom slipcover for the TV console would cost less than buying a new one.
+They got a custom cover with flaps for accessing the DVD player and cable box.

-To avoid the cost and the mess of wallpaper or paint, consider removable decals: the decorator used these chocolate brown stripes to set off a dining nook, for a cost of $100, from wallsneedlove.com.
+Wallpapering is expensive, yet painting is messy.
+Enter removable decals.
+The decorator used these chocolate brown stripes to set off a dining nook, for a cost of $100, from wallsneedlove.com.

 YouTube has all sorts of videos under “how to apply wall decals.”

-If Mom and Dad are not forking over any fabulous furniture, sometimes it’s worth it to invest in something classy and durable.
+Sometimes it’s worth it to invest in something classy and durable.
 In the long run, this can be kinder to your wallet and the environment.
+Traditional styles don’t look dated in a few years and furniture made from natural materials ages gracefully.

 Even though the designer found a sofa bed at a showroom marked down from $5,800, it was still a large purchase at $1,950.
 She convinced the couple that — being elegant and versatile — it was a good investment that would stay with them over the years.